 The best social media marketers are those who plan obsessively.
 Social media planning is huge for maintaining a personal persona that your target audience wants to interact with.

 You want to make sure that you only create content that boosts your image in the legal industry, not hurts it.
-When you’re creating content for social media posts, you want to make sure that you have a good variety of blog posts, video content, professional photos, as well as a good mix of shared content and published content.
+When you’re creating content for social media posts, you want to make sure that you have a good variety of blog posts, video content, and professional photos, as well as a good mix of shared content and published content.

 You’ll want to consider creating a law firm social posting calendar to help you plan out your materials.
-KIOPI is one of the best, most cost effective social media management platforms for lawyers, right now.
+KIOPI is one of the best, most cost-effective social media management platforms for lawyers right now.

 By using a social media planner with a built-in social media scheduling feature, you’re able to schedule and forget.
 All you’ll need to do is go back and interact with the comments.

 When you’re scheduling out your content, you’ll also want to take this time to make sure you’re using your posts to spread awareness while avoiding any legal issues that may arise from your posts.
 You may want to look at how other legal professionals word their content to make sure that your posts are on par or better than other law firms in your area.

 You’ll post more consistently and see a greater return on your social media efforts if you use a content scheduler like KIOPI.
 We believe we’re the best social media scheduler on the market currently.

 Even if you aren’t running ad campaigns on platforms like Facebook or Instagram, you still want to have a good understanding of how you’re doing across the social channels that you’re invested in.